-14. Children Missing Education
+14. Children Missing Educationand children absent from education

 Attendance, absence and exclusions are closely monitored.
 The academies will hold more than one emergency contact number for pupils and students where reasonably possible.
-A child going missing or absent from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
+A child going missing or who has unexplainable and/or persistent absenses from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.

-The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities' 13.
+The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities'14.